 The program includes instruction in the development and use of health-related and care-related messages and media, communication, information, and interaction in provider-patient contexts.
 We cover:

 Why is the MHCI program right for You?

 Meet MHCI faculty member Maria Venetis

 Now is the right time—and the right place.
 Housed at Rutgers University–New Brunswick, the MHCI program is nested within an exceptionally rich environment for health professions and health scholarship.
 Additionally, New Jersey is a global leader in pharmaceutical and biotech industries.

 The U.S. Bureau of Labor Statistics notes that employment in healthcare occupations is projected to grow 15% from 2019 to 2029, much faster than the average for all occupations.
 With a Rutgers’ MHCI, you can apply your skills for work in these settings:

-We offer on campus and hybrid courses between 6:20–9 p.m. on Mondays through Thursdays and hybrid weekend courses during fall and spring semesters.
+We offer on-campus and hybrid courses between 6:20–9 p.m. on Mondays through Thursdays and hybrid weekend courses during the fall and spring semesters.
 We offer fully online courses each semester including winter and summer semesters.
 Earn your MHCI degree in 18–24 months or as little as 15 months, even while working full-time.

 You may transfer up to six credits of graduate coursework toward your degree if you meet the transfer requirements.
 There are no language or mathematics requirements.

 Learn how Rutgers’ MHCI program can prepare you to thrive in the vast and dynamic healthcare industry and assume leadership roles.